-(Printed student's name) hereby acknowledge that I have received, (Filmed student's name) read, and understand the information con tained within the Central Penn College Occupational Therapy Assistant Program Student Handbook.
-I understand that the policies and procedures contained within are subject to change without prior notice at the discretion of the OTA Program Dir rector and faculty, and that I will be notified of any changes in writing as they occur.
-Student signature.
-Data signadu Student signature: Date signed:
+by acknowledge that I have received, (Printed student's name) read, and understand the information contained ed within the Central Penn College Occupational Therapy Assistant Program Stu- dent Handbook.
+I understand that the policies and procedures contained within are subject to change without prior notice at the discretion of the OTA Program Directo r and faculty, and that I will be notified of any changes in writing as they occur.
+Student signature: Date signed: